theopmw/recipe-box/TESTING.md

 ```

-With the above code, the flash message is displayed even when there are results relvant to the users search query:
+With the above code, the flash message is displayed even when there are results relevant to the users search query:

 ![Search results flash bug](assets/images/testing_screenshots/search_results_flash_bug.png)